RegardsOss/RegardsOss.github.io/_docs/getting-started/izpack.md

 If you don't have compiled the REGARDS IzPack installer, feel free to download it on our [github release page](https://github.com/RegardsOss/regards-deployment/releases).

-Ensure you have [setup components that REGARDS relies on](/getting-started/configuration/#section=getting-started) before continuing this tutorial.
+Ensure you have [setup components (COTS) that REGARDS relies on](/getting-started/configuration/#section=getting-started) before continuing this tutorial.

 ## Prerequisites